 As I looked at the fish, I felt a connection.
 As he desperately grabbed the air and gasped for water, seeking life, I felt compassion for him and didn’t feel as though what I was doing sat in perfect alignment with my feelings.
 I felt a hint of sorrow.
 I felt the only way to accept what I was doing would be to shut off, to blank my feelings, because if I accepted them, I would have to admit that I felt I was inflicting pain on a living creature, which didn’t feel good.

-Watching a Kestrel swoop across the early morning sun I wondered if all hunting requires a predatory mindset and that’s something I lack.
+As I watched a Kestrel swoop across the early morning sun, I wondered if all hunting requires a predatory mindset and that’s something I lack.
 After all, the fish is just a life form, so why should I kill it?
 Why should I trick it into eating a shrimp, only to whisk it from it’s home and leave it to suffocate on the floor of a boat?
 Why should I inflict pain on another creature?
-Emotionally it feels uncomfortable for me and as a sport it wasn’t exciting in any way, frankly it was pretty boring.
+Emotionally it feels uncomfortable for me and as a sport it wasn’t exciting in any way, frankly, it was pretty boring.

-Now the hot Goan sun is a distant memory, replaced by the cold winter sun of England, I can reflect on this process.
-I feel comfortable eating meat and fish, but that’s a habitual process, the comfort comes from a lifetime of eating them, consuming them is unremarkable in my world like going shopping or reading a newspaper is.
-But I did feel uneasiness with the hunting process and the ending of life, I didn’t enjoy the predatory nature of fishing and felt uncomfortable just letting them die.
+With the hot Goan sun now being a distant memory, replaced by the cold winter sun of England, I can reflect upon this process.
+I feel comfortable eating meat and fish, but that’s a habitual process, the comfort comes from a lifetime of eating them.
+They’re a learned taste and consuming them is as unremarkable in my world as going shopping or reading a newspaper.
+But I did feel uneasiness with the hunting process and ending of life, I didn’t enjoy the predatory nature of fishing and felt uncomfortable just letting them die.
 This sits in stark contrast to eating the fresh fish, because it was amazing, it was lovely food and great fun to cook.

 Therefore, my decision whether to carry on consuming meat comes down to a choice between two paradigms.
 On one side I have the emotional processes, which were demonstrated in my gut instinct, the feeling that I was uncomfortable with the ending of life.
 This path logically leads to becoming a vegetarian.
 On the other side I choose being omnivorous, which is to ignore my feelings and stubbornly continue to eat meat, as an inalieanble right of my position in the food chain and a privilege of being a citizen of a developed country, where eating meat no longer requires me to be connected to the slaughter of animals.
 Arguably this second choice is founded in greed or gluttony, by obstinately ignoring my feelings and deciding I want to have my cake, and eat it.